ACADEMIA.EDU web page

 About me

-His research spans several areas:
+Chris’s research spans several interrelated areas, including:

 About me